LorenvXn/Build-machine-learning-environment-on-dockers-/BuildEnvironment_part2.md

  ```

+ Well, well... looks like it's time for Zeppelin notebook to appear: https://github.com/Satanette/Build-machine-learning-environment-on-dockers-/blob/master/BuildEnvironment_part3.md

+ <i> For indications on how to use this Zeppelin container, go to: https://github.com/Satanette/Zeppelin-on-Docker---Perl-script
+ ...it contains a script which finds Zeppelin's IP & pops it out in a browser. </i>

  <i> the very small csv file can be found here:
  https://github.com/Satanette/Build-machine-learning-environment-on-dockers-/tree/master/data
  (yuh, yuh... too lazy; I used a piece of a csv already on the Internetz, from uber:
  https://raw.githubusercontent.com/caroljmcdonald/mapr-spark-streaming-ml-uber/master/data/uber.csv ) </i>